-(a) All department members holding regular full-time positions shall be eligible for the position of Department Chair.

-(b) The position of Department Chair shall be posted internally only.

-(c) The recommendation to the OC Vice President Education or designate of a department member for the position of Department Chair shall be determined by a secret ballot at a departmental meeting.
+- (a) All department members holding regular full-time positions shall be eligible for the position of Department Chair. - (b) The position of Department Chair shall be posted internally only. - (c) The recommendation to the OC Vice-President Education or designate of a department member for the position of Department Chair shall be determined by a secret ballot at a departmental meeting.
 The designated supervisor shall act as Chair for the election.
 Employees on regular appointment, or non-regular employees with a full-time workload who have accumulated 12 months service in accordance with Clauses 8.3 and 8.4 and whose current appointment is for a period of four consecutive months or more shall be eligible to vote.
 In the event of a tie, the designated supervisor and the department shall make every effort to break the tie.
-If a tie remains, it shall be broken by the toss of a coin.

-(d) In the event that OC is unable to appoint a regular full-time employee in accordance with point (a) above, the election may be open to include regular part-time employees.

-(e) Hours accrued by a regular part-time employee while serving as Chair will count for the following purposes:
+If a tie remains, it shall be broken by the toss of a coin. - (d) In the event that OC is unable to appoint a regular full-time employee in accordance with point (a) above, the election may be open to include regular part-time employees. - (e) Hours accrued by a regular part-time employee while serving as Chair will count for the following purposes: - (1) seniority (Clause 20[a][1]); - (2) annual vacation entitlement (Clause 22.1[c]);

-- (1) seniority [Clause 20(a)(2)]; - (2) annual vacation entitlement [Clause 22.1(c)]; - (3) sick leave entitlement [Clauses 23.2(c) or (d) as applicable]; - (4) health and welfare benefits [Clause 27.1(f)] and - (5) professional development leave [Clauses 35(c) and (d)].

-(f) Chair duties shall not be considered as ongoing work for the purpose of assigning the minimum percentage in Clause 8.6(f).
-Upon conclusion of the assignment as Chair a regular part-time employee will maintain his or her minimum instructional workload except as noted in point (g) below.

-(g) A regular part-time employee serving as Chair shall maintain the right to accrue additional work for which they are qualified in accordance with Clause 8.6(f).
+- (3) sick leave entitlement (Clauses 23.2[a] or [b] as applicable); - (4) health and welfare benefits (Clause 27.1[f]) and - (5) professional development leave (Clauses 35[c] and [d]). - (f) Chair duties shall not be considered as ongoing work for the purpose of assigning the minimum percentage in Clause 8.6(f).
+Upon conclusion of the assignment as Chair a regular part-time employee will maintain his or her minimum instructional workload except as noted in point (g) below. - (g) A regular part-time employee serving as Chair shall maintain the right to accrue additional work for which they are qualified in accordance with Clause 8.6(d).